 3. Small bluetooth speaker

 Speaking of areas where you might not get cell signal… you're also guaranteed to drive through areas where you won't get radio signal, either.
-If you keep some music on your phone, I recommend traveling with a small bluetooth speaker (I love the Anker SoundCore mini) so you can still play music or podcasts in the car.
+If you keep some music on your phone, I recommend traveling with a small bluetooth speaker (I love the Anker SoundCore mini) so you can still play music or podcasts in the car, AND be able to use it for music on picnics or hikes.

 4. A car charger and/or powerbank